-Clicking on any of these buttons will download the selected digitally mastered audio file of the 1959 AHS recording of The Crucifixion in the file format you clicked on, to the Downloads folder on your computer (unless you've changed your Browser's download location.)
+Clicking on one of these buttons will download that selected digitally mastered audio file of the 1959 AHS choirs' recording of The Crucifixion to the Downloads folder on your computer (unless you've changed your Browser's download location.)

-In contrast to the lack of interactiveness of the download functionality discussed above, which is basically a batch file download to your computer, the streaming Audio play control allows you to start and stop the streaming of play, and adjust the sound level for playing the song.
+In contrast, the above discussed file download of the mastered recording is a non-interactive batch file download function to your computer's Downloads folder.
+In contrast, the streaming audio player control allows you to interactively start and stop the streaming of play, and adjust the sound level for playing the song.